Your heart failure is in good control if you have:

 For 24/7 nurse advice and general health information call Health Link at 811.

-Author: Cardiovascular and Stroke Strategic Clinical Network, Alberta Health Services
+Author: Cardiovascular Health and Stroke, SCN, Alberta Health Services